HeartWareDK/MultiCheckListBox/README.md

                 .LOW and .HIGH accessors (to use in FOR I:=LOW TO HIGH) CheckAll
                 UncheckAll
-                SetCheck (with a possible "don't fire OnCheck events) Overloaded SetItemIndex (with a possible "don't fire OnClick" events) .CheckBoxStyle property (Modern/Classic)
+                SetCheck (with a possible "don't fire OnCheck events") Overloaded SetItemIndex (with a possible "don't fire OnClick" events) .CheckBoxStyle property (Modern/Classic)
-                .KbdCheckBoxNo to specify which CheckBox the SPACE key toggles .AutoAdvance to specify if SPACE key toggling advances to next item New .Ints[Index] property (uses Items.Objects[] to store the value) Renamed Checked to Checks for Multi-CheckBox access New Checked that always uses CheckBoxNo = 0 for better compatibilty
+              .KbdCheckBoxNo to specify which CheckBox the SPACE key toggles .AutoAdvance to specify if SPACE key toggling advances to next item New .Ints[Index] property (uses Items.Objects[] to store the value) Renamed Checked to Checks for Multi-CheckBox access New Checked property that always uses CheckBoxNo = 0 for better compatibilty
 ```